 This module follows on directly from MATH263 (Statistical Theory and Methods I), extending the work there on linear regression and analysis of variance, and then going beyond these to generalised linear models.
 The module emphasises applications of statistical methods, while the companion module MATH361 (Theory of Statistical Inference) focuses on more theoretical aspects.
 Statistical software is used throughout as familiarity with its use is a valuable skill for those interested in a career in a statistical field.
 It is helpful, though not essential, to have taken MATH264 (Statistical Theory and Methods II).

 MATH367 aims to develop an appreciation of optimisation methods for real-world problems using fundamental tools from network theory; to study a range of ‘standard problems’ and techniques for solving them.
 Thus, network flow, shortest path problem, transport problem, assignment problem, and routing problem are some of the problems that are considered in the syllabus.
 MATH367 is a decision making module, which fits well to those who are interested in receiving knowledge in graph theory, in operational research, in economics, in logistics and in finance.
-It is a 100% written exam module, and full marks will be awarded for complete answers to all questions.

 This module will provide students with an introduction to the machine learning.
 It will contain traditional machine learning algorithms, deep learning algorithms, and probabilistic graphical models.
 Both theoretical knowledge and practical skills will be offered.